Kevin Chan-Yu-Tin

-Kevin Dean Chan-Yu-Tin (born 11 July 1990) is a Mauritian former footballer who plays as a midfielder.
+Kevin Dean Chan-Yu-Tin (born 11 July 1990) is a former footballer who played as a midfielder.
+Born in Canada, he represented the Mauritius national team.

-International
+International career

 Chan has been involved at youth level making an appearance for the Canada U-17 National Team at the 2006 CFU Youth Cup.
 He had also made appearances for the Quebec Provincial side, playing in both National and International tournaments.

 Chan-Yu-Tin is eligible to play for Mauritius through his parents.
 In April 2016, Chan received a call up to the Mauritius national football team for their 2017 Africa Cup of Nations qualifier against Ghana, making an appearance as a substitute.
 He would make an additional two appearances, including one start in the 2016 COSAFA Cup.